nalrshoud0/ai-workplace-productivity-portfolio/README.md

 ## Trainee Information
 - Trainee Name: Norah Alrshoud
+- Training Academy: @SDAIAACademy
+- Course Code: L0-FGP
-- Training Program: Generative AI for Workplace Productivity
+- Course Name: Generative AI for Workplace Productivity
 - Instructor: Fahad Alqahtani
-- Date: September 13, 2026
+- Submission Date: September 15, 2026

 ## Project Overview
 This portfolio shows how a Business Analyst can use generative AI for prompting, writing, information processing, planning, and verification.
 All examples are tied to one fictional scenario: piloting an internal Expense Approval System (EAS).